 No properties need to be specified when creating event-bus.

-➡️ Integrating with workloads
+Integrating with compute resources

 Events published into event-bus can easily trigger: